SystemsApproach/5G/ran.rst

 distributed and implemented.

-Our approach in this chapter is to incrementally build the RAN from the bottom up in the first three sections, and then summaize the overall result from an end-to-end perspective in Section 4.4.
+Our approach in this chapter is to incrementally build the RAN from the bottom up in the first three sections.
+Section 4.4 then summarizes the overall design, with a focus on how the resulting end-to-end system is architected to evolve.

 4.1 Packet Processing Pipeline
 ------------------------------